 Summer Undergraduate Research Fellowship - UH

-The Summer Undergraduate Research Fellowship program at the University of Houston (SURF-UH) seeks to provide funding for rising UH sophomores, juniors, and seniors to participate in a focused, full-time, 10-week research experience (June 3 - August 7) under the direction of UH faculty.
-Current freshmen who will be sophomores in fall 2019 are eligible to apply for the fellowship.
-However, students graduating in spring and summer 2019 are not eligible for this program.
+The Summer Undergraduate Research Fellowship program at the University of Houston (SURF-UH) seeks to provide funding for rising UH sophomores, juniors, and seniors to participate in a focused, full-time, 10-week research experience (June 1 - August 7) under the direction of UH faculty.
+Current freshmen who will be sophomores in fall 2020 are eligible to apply for the fellowship.
+However, students graduating in spring and summer 2020 are not eligible for this program.
 No course credit will be offered for participation in this program, and students who have previously participated in the SURF-UH program are ineligible to reapply.
 This fellowship is open to students of all disciplines.
 All full-time UH faculty members are eligible to participate as faculty sponsors (this precludes adjunct faculty).
 The deadline to apply for the SURF-UH 2020 program is Friday, March 20, 2020.

 Who is Eligible?Rising sophomores, juniors, and seniors, from all majors, with at least a 3.0 GPA are eligible to apply.
 If a student has less than 12 hours from UH, a 3.5 GPA is required.
 Students enrolled in any graduate or professional program are not eligible.
 The SURF program provides a $4000 scholarship to students and a $300 reimbursement stipend to faculty for any expenses incurred in mentoring the SURF student.
 All full-time UH faculty are eligible to mentor a SURF student.

 Students may not receive course credit for the SURF program.
 This includes a thesis course and an independent study course.
 Post-baccalaureate students NOT pursuing a second bachelor's degree are not eligible for SURF.
 Only University of Houston main campus students are eligible to apply.

 The programs supported through the Office of Undergraduate Research would not be possible without the financial support of: